GonzalezVictorM/bhr1_transcriptomics/README.md

 ## gene-enrichment_topGO.R and [...]_clusterProfiler.R
 A gene enrichment pipeline using the topGO and clusterProfiler packages respectively.
 For now the clusterProfiler is not usable as it is much more complicated to work with non-model organisms.

+## aggregate_topGO_results.R
+Aggregates all the files into a single csv.

+## GO-enrichment-plots.R
+Creates bubble plots of the enriched gene sets.